dev-nazmulislam/javascript-short-note/README.md

 console.log(message);
 }
 somthing2("Good Morning", "Nazmul Islam");

-Chapter: 09 Function Scoping
+### Function Scoping

-Functional Programming
+### Functional Programming

-Functional Programming is a programming paradigm where you mostly construct and structure your code using functions.
+> Functional Programming is a programming paradigm where you mostly construct and structure your code using functions.
 These functions take input which is called as arguments then shows the output based on the inputs being taken which, given the same input always results in the same output.
-Three Main Terms of Functional Programming.
+> Three Main Terms of Functional Programming.

 Pure Function
 First Class Function
 Higher order function